jrivas112/cse15l-lab-reports/labs/lab3.md

   }
 ~~~

-2.An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
+2. An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
 ```
  @Test
     public void testReverseInPlace() {